kscalelabs/gym-stompy/README.md

 ## Acknowledgment

-gym-aloha is adapted from [ALOHA](https://tonyzhaozh.github.io/aloha/)
+gym-stompy is adapted from [gym-aloha](https://github.com/huggingface/gym-aloha) which is adapted from [ALOHA](https://tonyzhaozh.github.io/stompy/)